 Much like visiting the actual Grand Canyon, any trip to the “Grand Canyon of the East” has to be with the mindset of seeing incredible panoramas of some of nature’s best work.

 In general, the eastern rim of the canyon is more appreciated for the views it provides.
-The trails on this side visit several mountain summits and meander along the ridgeline a bit more, providing excellent views all along the way.
+The trails on this side visit mountain summits and meander along the ridgeline a bit more, providing excellent views all along the way.

 However, the most revered Linville Gorge overlook is from Wiseman’s View on the western rim.
 From its lookouts, visitors can spot Table Rock and Hawksbill Mountain, as well as see straight down into the gorge.